-In general though, Kirkpatrick says to avoid getting “bogged down with the numbers,” since she advises her patients to have high-quality fruits for snack or dessert, no matter the type.
+In general though, Kirkpatrick says to avoid getting “bogged down with the numbers,” since she advises her patients to freely reach for high-quality fruits for a snack or dessert, no matter the type.
 “After all, fruit consumption has been linked to better overall health, including mental health,” she says.

 How to incorporate apples into your diet.

 This super-versatile fruit works wonders in every dish, no matter the time of day.
 Here are some ideas to get you started:

 Oatmeal fatigue is a real thing, so switch it up with some hearty quinoa topped with juicy apple slices.

 Per serving: 316 calories, 8 g fat (1 g saturated), 53 g carbs, 35 mg sodium, 20 g sugar, 6 g fiber, 9 g protein

 Lunch: Quick Spiralized Apple Kimchi Salad With Beef